V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kiyinga / kivinga : ignorant, uninitiated / grief, sorrow

-– (ki)yisu : greenery / rawness, which is unripe, which is uncooked
+– (ki)yisu : tartness, acidity, crudeness / raw food, what is unripe, what is uncooked

-– kiyoko : scarcity, rarity / hunger / noise, fuss, commotion, hustle and bustle
+– kiyoko : scarcity, scarceness, rarity / hunger / noise, din, fuss, commotion, confusion, hubbub

 – kiyombe : Kikongo dialect spoken by the Bayombe